KARTHIK-KG/COD-2-LAB/README.md

 EXP 5 : Python Program to find sum of elements using Array

 EXP 6 : Python Program for Merge Sort

+EXP 7 : Bubble Sort in Python

+EXP 8 : Binary Search in Python